 This is your first essential piece of identification.
-Older Canadians may have only a certificate of baptism.
-That document is no longer valid for proving you are who you say you are, and you cannot apply for a passport without a government-issued birth certificate.
+Many older Canadians have only a certificate of baptism.
+That document is no longer valid for proving you are who you say you are.
+You cannot apply for a passport without a government-issued birth certificate.
 You seldom need to have your birth certificate with you, but you should carefully store this document (with your passport) in a safe place.

 To receive coverage from the Ontario Health Insurance Plan, you need an up-to-date plastic health card, with your picture on it, issued by ServiceOntario.
 See this page on my web site for more information on how to get an OHIP photo card.
 The old red-and-white card should no longer be used, and should be upgraded immediately at a ServiceOntario location.
 You should always carry this card.

 There is no reason not to have a passport.
 You cannot leave Canada without one.
 Though this is perhaps the only ‘optional’ piece of ID in the list, because you don’t have to leave Canada, it is a document every Canadian ought to have in the 21st century.